-Mike graduated from Cedar Cliff High School in 1980 and received a bachelor’s degree in criminal justice from Albright College.
+Mike graduated from Cedar Cliff High School and received a bachelor’s degree in criminal justice from Albright College.

 Mike and his wife, Fran, reside in Carroll Township, in the Northern York School District, and are the proud parents of four children.
 Over the years, Mike has inspired children as a wrestling and football coach and a Dillsburg-area soccer coach.

 The 31st District includes parts of Cumberland and York Counties.